shakoyamonroe/osticket-prereqs/README.md

  <img width="788" alt="Screenshot 2025-03-05 at 10 48 20 AM" src="https://github.com/user-attachments/assets/74753633-5434-413d-b0fd-f756d24a5513" />

- Open HeidiSQL:
-Connect to MySQL
-Create a new database: osticket
+  Configure Database in HeidiSQL
+Launch HeidiSQL and connect to your MySQL server using the credentials set during installation.
+Once connected, create a new database named osticket, which will store all the data for your help desk application.

  <img width="380" alt="Screenshot 2025-03-05 at 10 46 39 AM" src="https://github.com/user-attachments/assets/950f1937-4f72-4b5d-aa6d-dd5d0fb07d56" />